 Robust option appraisals are an essential tool for the senior team.
 They ensure that the starting point and end state(s) are clear, enabling the strategic thinkers to invest their valuable time identifying options and being creative.
 This can then be followed by systematic and rigorous analysis and evaluation of options.
 The result being that the chosen path is auditable, defendable and inspiring for others to follow.

-In any organization, the role of people is to get things done.
-In the best organizations, the senior team lead and deploy these people so that they play to their strengths.
-They play the right people in the right positions doing the right things.
+In any organisation, the role of people is to get things done.
+In the best organisations, the senior team lead and deploy these people so that they play to their strengths.
+Playing the right people, in the right positions, doing the right things.
 They can do this knowing that their systems and managers then ensure that these things will get done the right way.

 People thrive with clear goals, governance and reporting and well-structured businesses have a discipline of getting this right, without creating bureaucracy.
-Most organisations have some sort of chart or hierarchical representation of how they work, but it is often the case that the planned organisation is not followed or distorted.
-An organisational review allows you to test how smartly you are working in the real world and identifies many opportunities to get the best from you and for your people.
+Most organisations have some sort of chart or hierarchical representation of how they work, but it is often the case that, in practice, the organisation does not function in that way.
+An organisational review allows you to test how smartly you are working in the real world and identifies many opportunities to get the best from you and your people.

 Business plans and appraisals capture the essence of an investment decision.
-When done well they are the baseline to which you can always come back and check that the path you are on is still the right thing to be doing.
+When done well they are the baseline to which you can always come back and check that the path you are on is still correct.
 They set out the goals, the metrics of performance and the key risks to be resolved.